Mathématique: Chapter 59

 “It’s probably best for you that she’s not,” Mitchell replied.

-“You, I remember,” McKay said, ignoring Mitchell, looking at Young.
+“You, I remember.”
+McKay ignored Mitchell and directed himself to Young.
 “Storm guy.
 Storm Colonel.
 Colonel Young.
 Nick’s neighbor.”

-“But you,” McKay said, leveling puzzled look at Mitchell that struck Young as a little too theatrical to be believable.
+“But you.”
+McKay leveled a puzzled look at Mitchell that struck Young as a little too theatrical to take seriously.
 “Do I know you?
 You’re not ringing a bell.
 What’s your name?
 Richards?
 Satchell?
 Who are you?
 No one important?”

 “I do.
 Constantly.
 She’s as excited about it as I am, frankly.”

-Sheppard walked up to Young, dropped his bag unceremoniously on the ramp, and pulled him into a tight hug.
-Young wrapped his free arm around the other man, clapping him once on the shoulder.
+Sheppard walked up to Young, dropped his bag on the ramp, and pulled him into a tight hug.
+Young wrapped his free arm around the other man.

 “Hi,” Sheppard murmured, too quiet for anyone else to hear.
 “You look great.”

 “You okay?”
-Young asked, giving Sheppard a critical look.
+Young gave Sheppard a critical look.

-“Not really,” the replied.
-“But is anyone?
+“Not really,” he replied.
+“Is anyone?
 Has anyone ever been okay?”

-“Don’t get philosophical,” McKay snapped, interrupting his back-and-forth with Mitchell to look sharply at Sheppard.
-“I thought we agreed that no one was going to get philosophical on this trip.
+“No,” McKay snapped, interrupting his back-and-forth with Mitchell to glare at Sheppard.
+“Don’t get philosophical.
+We agreed that no one, especially you, would get philosophical on this trip.
 This trip was and is about practical expedience.
-We get Nick back and then we fix both of you.
-Simultaneously.
+We get Nick back, we fix the bridge, then we fix you.
 Someone write that down.
-Pencil it into whatever ridiculous agenda you Milky Way People have already cooked up.”
+Pencil it into whatever ridiculous agenda you Milky Way People have cooked up.”

-Young glanced at Mitchell only to find Cam already looking at him.
-They both looked at Sheppard.
+Young glanced at Mitchell, only to find Mitchell already looking at him.
+They looked at Sheppard.

 McKay sighed.
 “It’s like, sometimes, I wonder if I’m speaking English.
 I am speaking English, right?”

-As the event horizon dematerialized, Sheppard staggered, one hand coming to his head.
-He dropped to one knee at the base of the gate ramp.
+Sheppard staggered, one hand coming to his head.
+He dropped to a knee at the base of the gate ramp.

-Young knelt next to him, paying for it with a wrench in his back.
-He got there in time to help control Sheppard’s fall out of his crouch.
+Young followed him down, paying for it with a wrench in his back.
+He got there in time to control Sheppard’s fall out of his crouch.
 Just when his back was really beginning to protest, McKay was across from him, kneeling, taking Sheppard’s weight, helping him turn, pressing him flat against the floor at the base of the ramp.

 “Can we get medical down here?”
 Mitchell shouted in the direction of the control room.

-“Damn it,” McKay hissed, his hand still over the center of Sheppard’s chest.
+“Damn it,” McKay hissed, his hand over the center of Sheppard’s chest.
 “I told you.
 I told you.
 Did I not tell you?
-An entire roomful of people witnessed me telling you that leaving Atlantis—”
+A roomful of people witnessed me telling you that leaving Atlantis—”

 “Rodney,” Sheppard said, his eyes shut tight, one hand cemented to his temple.
 “I’m fine.
 I just need a minute.
 And maybe, like, some tweaking.”
-He cracked an eye, and looked directly at Young.
+He cracked an eye and looked at Young.
 “Sorry guys.
-This is a thing that happens sometimes, these days.”
+This—happens sometimes.”

-“‘Tweaking’ is a Samantha Carter term and does not belong in this space,” McKay muttered, pulling a handheld device out of his pocket.
+“‘Tweaking’ is a Samantha Carter term and does not belong in this space.”
+McKay pulled a handheld device out of his pocket.

-“Samantha Carter terms belong nowhere if not this space,” Mitchell said, dropping down next to McKay.
+“Samantha Carter terms belong nowhere if not this space.”
+Mitchell dropped into a crouch next to McKay.
 “What’s happening?”

-Young shifted into a less demanding position, straightening to align his knee, hip, and spine, and the pressure on his back eased.
+Young shifted to align his knee, hip, and spine.
+The pressure on his back eased.
 “You think this happens to Rush?” he asked, unable to help himself.

 “Um?”
 Sheppard said.